Close Menu

 Facebook Twitter Pinterest Reddit WhatsApp Email

 Apple TV+ continues its film slate for 2025 with the America Ferrera and Matthew McConaughey-fronted The Lost Bus.
-Based on a true story as recounted in the book Paradise: One Town’s Struggle to Survive an American Wildfire by Lizzie Johnson.
+The film is based on a true story as recounted in the book Paradise: One Town’s Struggle to Survive an American Wildfire by Lizzie Johnson.

 Directed by Paul Greengrass and co-written by Greengrass and Brad Ingelsby, The Lost Bus has been brought to the screen as a survival drama.
 Set during the devastating 2018 Camp Fire.
 In the film, bus driver Kevin McKay (Matthew McConaughey) is having a rough day.